 Graves

-The Graves AOC, dating back to 1937, stretches along the left bank of the Garonne River, south of Bordeaux, over a 50 km strip.
-The entire Graves vineyard, from Bordeaux to Langon, can produce Graves appellation wines, but most Graves wines come from the area between Brède and Langon, bypassing the Barsac and Sauternes appellations.
-The soil consists of Quaternary alluvial deposits brought in by the river.
-This layer of pebbles and stones lies on a sandy substrate, or even pure sand or alios (ferrous sand concretions), from which the vines draw the nutrients they need to produce great wines.
+The Graves AOC, established in 1937, stretches along the left bank of the Garonne River, south of Bordeaux, over a 50-kilometer strip.
+The entire Graves vineyard, from Bordeaux to Langon, is eligible to produce Graves appellation wines, but the majority of Graves wines come from the area stretching between La Brède and Langon, bypassing the Barsac and Sauternes appellations.
+The soils consist of Quaternary alluvial deposits brought by the river.
+This layer of pebbles and stones rests on a sandy substrate, or even on pure sand or alios (iron-rich sand concretions), from which the vines draw the nutrients necessary for producing great wines.

-Graves red wines benefit from a balanced blend of grape varieties, with Cabernet providing aroma and structure and Merlot adding fragrance and suppleness.
-Depending on the vintage and the estate, the wines reach their peak between 5 and 10 years.
+Graves red wines benefit from a balanced blend of grape varieties, where Cabernet provides aroma and structure and Merlot offers fragrance and suppleness.
+Depending on the vintage and the estate, these wines reach their peak between 5 and 10 years.
 The dry white wines of the Graves appellation are elegant and full-bodied.
-Made with Sémillon, they develop notes of wax and honey as well as a natural richness that does not exclude freshness.
-Blended with Sauvignon, known for its liveliness and expressiveness, Graves white wines bring out citrus aromas, sometimes accompanied by exotic or menthol notes.
+Made from Sémillon, they develop notes of wax and honey as well as a natural richness that does not detract from their freshness.
+Blended with Sauvignon, known for its liveliness and expressiveness, Graves white wines highlight citrus aromas, sometimes accompanied by exotic or minty notes.
 Barrel aging allows them to gain richness and complexity after a few years of aging.
 Graves Supérieures are sweet white wines with a pronounced bouquet and a very long finish.
-Golden yellow in color, they are characterized by a harmony between acidity and sweetness and develop aromatic notes of toast, honey, and sometimes dried fruit.
-Among the many Graves wines, Château Respide-Médeville and Château Méjean are particularly noteworthy.
+Golden yellow in color, they are characterized by a balance between acidity and sweetness and develop aromatic notes of toast, honey, and sometimes dried fruit.
+Notable among the many Graves wines are Château Respide-Médeville and Château Méjean.

-Buy the best Graves wines in a private sale!
+Buy the best Graves wines at a private sale!

 -20€